-There is a Old Hospital and Hydro Power Plant tour which commences at the Old Hospital at 8.30am every day during April to October.
+There is an Old Hospital and Hydro Power Plant tour which commences at the Old Hospital at 8.30am every day from April to October.
 Bookings are essential, so please phone the Visitor Information Centre on 4621 8095 to book your spot.
 Cost is $5-00/person.

 Standing proudly on the outskirts of the town is a large brick building known to the locals as the Old Thargomindah Hospital.
 Built in 1888 out of locally made, unfired mud-bricks, the building is a tribute to the tenacity of Thargomindah’s pioneers and has always played an important, often sentimental, role in the community.

 There have been three distinct phases in the life of this building since 1888.
 The first stage includes the first 55 years of Hospital’s history, during which the building provided a vital service to the community for two important reasons.
 Firstly, because it was a Hospital, it supplied essential medical assistance to Australia’s pioneers.
 Secondly, it gave people in the town and the wider Bulloo Shire a sense of security, which is important for a remote community in what can be a harsh and dangerous landscape.
 The Hospital helped to encourage people to move west and live the Australian pioneering dream.